kubernetes/kubernetes/docs/proposals/loadbalancing.md

 ## Proposal

 The following proposal goes beyond the scope of 1.1 just so we don't make myopic decisions about the API.
-The tl;dr proposal for 1.1 is to define an IngressPath resource type and write an L7 GCE load balancer controller that satisfies ingress requests.
+The tl;dr proposal for 1.1 is to define an IngressPoint resource type and write an L7 GCE load balancer controller that satisfies ingress requests.
 A draft of the L7 controller is available [here](https://github.com/kubernetes/kubernetes/pull/12825).

 __Terminology__:
-* **Ingress paths**: A resource representing a collection of inbound connections from the external network that would be satisfied by a load balancer.
+* **Ingress points**: A resource representing a collection of inbound connections from the external network that would be satisfied by a load balancer.
 Similar to GCE's `UrlMaps` or OpenShift's `Routes`.
 * **Claim**: A resource that represents a claim on an IP address.
 * **Load Balancer Controller**: a controller capable of fulfilling all Ingress paths for a given class of claims.